INF800/fastapi-stock-screener/README.md

 // can delete using
 sqlie> delete from stocks
 ```
-we will be adding the detaiks using form
+we will be adding the details using form

-### 3. ui interact with db
+### 3. api interact with db

 - wire them all together. we will dive deeper into fastapi
 - 3 main features